 November

-Provide differentiated professional development based on teacher needs, such as classroom management techniques or differentiated instruction strategies, all tied back to improving student outcomes toward the school’s academic targets.
+Provide differentiated teacher professional development based on teacher needs, such as classroom management techniques or differentiated instruction strategies, all tied back to improving student outcomes toward the school’s academic targets.
 Offering choices for faculty development can motivate and inspire teachers to take charge of their own learning.
 Self-paced learning modules, microlearning approaches, or personalized development plans can help meet individual needs and schedules.

 December